bwu62/stat240-revamp/docs/03-handling-data.md

 #### Parsing dates

-In some cases (specifically, if dates in a dataset are already represented in standard ISO-8601 format) R will automatically parse (i.e. convert) the dates for you.
+In some cases (specifically, if dates in a dataset are already represented in standard ISO-8601 format) R will automagically parse (i.e. convert) the dates for you.
 In other cases, you may need to manually parse them yourself.
 We will continue to use lubridate, since it has the most robust and user-friendly functions for working with dates.

 In lubridate, the [parser functions](https://lubridate.tidyverse.org/reference/ymd.html) `mdy()`, `dmy()`, `ymd()` (as well as their rarer siblings `ydm()`, `myd()`, and `dym()`) are used to parse date data into proper date objects.
 The **only difference between these functions is the *order* they expect to see date components**, e.g. `mdy()` is used when the data is ordered month, day, then year (which is common in the US), and `dmy()` is used when the date data is data is ordered day, month, then year (which is generally preferred outside the US).
 These functions are **extremely robust and automagically recognize a wide range of formats**, and of course they're all vectorized!
 Here's a few examples: